-Please join us on Tuesday, May 4, 1999, at 1:00 p.m. for Graco's Annual Meeting of Shareholders in the first floor auditorium of the Russell J. Gray Technical Center, 88-11th Avenue N.E., Minneapolis, Minnesota.
+Please join us on Tuesday, May 2, 2000, at 1:00 p.m. for Graco's Annual Meeting of Shareholders at the Russell J. Gray Technical Center, which is located at the intersection of Ramsey Street and 11th Avenue N.E., Minneapolis, Minnesota.